BaccasBlade/asg-01-instructions/milestone-02.md

 **Due October 6 (W) @ 9 PM**

-## <span style="color: red">WARNING</span>

-**THIS MILESTONE IS NOT YET COMPLETE, AT LEAST AS OF 2021-09-06.
-I WILL REMOVE THIS WARNING WHEN IT IS GOOD TO GO.**

-**PLEASE:** Put this milestone in a Git branch called 'milestone-2'.
-If you're not sure how to do this, you know how to find me!

 ## Overview

 With a number of weeks of JS under your belt, you're now in a position to make your SPA a bit more interactive.